PopovEvgeniy/swfknife/readme.txt

                                  Swf knife

-       A simple tool for extracting Adobe Flash movies from stand-alone movies This software was made by Popov Evgeniy Alekseyevich
+       A simple tool for extracting Adobe Flash movies from standalone movies This software was made by Popov Evgeniy Alekseyevich

-                               Version 0.1.5.2
+                               Version 0.1.6

 System requirements